clojure-emacs/orchard/README.md

 ### API Optimized for Editors

-Code editors can't know what symbols resolve to without consulting a REPL that's why they would typically send a combination of a symbol name and some ns (e.g. the current namespace), so they can't be resolved to some var on which an operation would be invoked.
+Code editors can't know what symbols resolve to without consulting a REPL that's why they would typically send a combination of a symbol name and some ns (e.g. the current namespace), so they can be resolved to some var on which an operation would be invoked.

 That's why the majority of the functions in Orchard take a combination of a ns and a symbol instead of a var.